grega1/grega1/README.md

 - 🔭Actually working on [Github Portifolio](https://github.com/grega1/portifolio)

-- 🌱 Learning Typescript, AWS and Prisma
+- 🌱 Learning Web3, AWS and Prisma

 - ❓ I am available to talk about the technologies presents on this profile